-A concept that would not be available because of the severity of Section 4(f) impacts could be eliminated during Level 2 screening.
-To achieve compliance with the Section 4(f) regulations, UDOT will need to demonstrate through an evaluation of alternatives or concepts that either (1) the alternative or concept selected would have a de minimis use of the Section 4(f) property or (2) there is no feasible and prudent alternative or concept that would avoid the use of the Section 4(f) property, and the concept or alternative includes all possible planning to minimize harm to Section 4(f) resources, and, if there is more than one alternative or concept with a use of Section 4(f) property with greater-than-de minimis impacts, the alternative or concept would have the least overall harm in light of Section 4(f)'s preservation purpose.
+A concept that would have more than a de minimis impact on Section 4(f) resources could be eliminated during Level 2 screening.
+To comply with the Section 4(f) regulations, UDOT will need to demonstrate that either (1) the alternative or concept selected would have a de minimis use of the Section 4(f) property or (2) there is no feasible and prudent alternative or concept that would avoid the use of the Section 4(f) property, and the concept or alternative includes all possible planning to minimize harm to Section 4(f) resources.
+If there is more than one alternative or concept with a use of Section 4(f) property with greaterthan-de minimis impacts, UDOT must demonstrate that the alternative or concept would have the least overall harm in light of Section 4(f)'s preservation purpose.

-Section 6(f) of the Land and Water Conservation Act requires that the conversion of lands or facilities acquired with Land and Water Conservation Act funds be approved by the U.S. Department of the Interior.
-Approval requires consideration of whether there are practical alternatives or concepts that would avoid the conversion of the land and, if not, "substitution of other recreation properties of at least equal fair market value and of reasonably equivalent usefulness and location."
-A concept that would not be available because of the severity of Section 6(f) impacts could be eliminated during Level 2 screening.
+Section 6(f) requires that the conversion of lands or facilities acquired with Land and Water Conservation Act funds be approved by the U.S. Department of the Interior, Approval requires consideration of whether there are practical alternatives or concepts that would avoid the conversion of the land and, if not, "substitution of other recreation properties of at least equal fair market value and of reasonably equivalent usefulness and location."
+A concept that would not be available because of an inability to avoid Section 6(f) impacts or to substitute converted land with land of equal value and reasonably equivalent usefulness and location could be eliminated during Level 2 screening.